-An entire can of Fix-a-Flat is intended for one flat tire, so don’t plan on reusing it.
+An entire can of Fix-a-Flat is intended for a single flat tire only, so don’t plan on reusing it.
 You will keep this connection until the can is empty.

 Step 6: Drive away.
 It’s essential to resume driving as soon as possible to ensure that the Fix a Flat product is dispersed within the tire.

 Step 7: Check to see if the tire’s rim has left the ground.
-If it has, it is recommended to immediately drive the vehicle between two and four miles to allow the sealant to fully spread and for the tire’s pressure to increase.
+If it has, you should immediately drive the vehicle between two and four miles to allow the sealant to fully spread and for the tire’s pressure to increase.

 Use a tire gauge to check the air level of the flat tire, and add air using an air pump if needed.